sudokhan112/Computer-Vision-Projects/README.md

 as possible including the threshold selection.
 Compare the results you obtain using your implementation with those of a standard package.
 Matlab has a Canny edge detector implemented which you can call with various parameter values.
 The function is edge().
 The parameters will include sigma for the Gaussian and the two threshold values for the hysteresis thresholding. (see the link.)
-You can compare your results to that of the Matlab implementation.
+You can compare your results to that of the OpenCV implementation.

 <img src="https://github.com/sudokhan112/Computer-Vision-Projects/blob/main/Corner-edge-line/canny%20building.png" width="600" height="400">